Advancing Academic-Research Careers (AARC) Award Application

-Can I apply for and receive the AARC Award and an ASHFoundation Research Grant in the same year?
+Can I apply for and receive an AARC Award and an ASHFoundation Research Grant in the same year?

-You may apply for and receive the AARC Award and the ASHFoundation New Investigators Research Grant in the same year, as they have distinct purposes.
+You may apply for and receive an AARC Award and an ASHFoundation Research Grant in the same year, as they have distinct purposes.